1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 - If you want to implement your own individual code, rename the file *BSB_lan_custom.h.default* to ***BSB_lan_custom.h*** !
 - Open the BSB_lan sketch by double clicking the file *BSB_lan.ino*.
 The necessary files like *BSB_lan_config.h* and *BSB_lan_defs.h* will automatically loaded within.
 - Switch to the tab "*BSB_lan_config.h*" and configure the necessary parameters like IP address etc. corresponding to your network.
 Check if the IP you are typing in isn't already used by your router.
+- ***Important:***
-- Now adjust the further settings of BSB-LAN in this file to your needs, e.g. logging, optional installed temperature sensors and so on.
-Until that specific chapter of this manual isn't completely translated from the German version, please read the comments in the file behind the definements and parameters to gain further informations.
+*Now adjust the further settings of BSB-LAN in this file to your needs, e.g. logging, optional installed temperature sensors and so on.
+Until that specific chapter of this manual isn't completely translated from the German version, please read the comments in the file behind the definements and parameters to gain further informations.*
+- Make sure, that you are using the recent Ethernet Library (min. v2).
+Therefore open „Sketch“ → „Include Library“ → „Manage Libraries“ and check if an update or a more recent version of the „Ethernet Library“ is available.
+If so, update to that version or install the newer one.
 - Now select "Arduino/Genuino Mega or Mega 2560" in "Tools/Board" in the main menu of the Arduino IDE.
 - Select "ATmega 2560" in "Tools/Processor".
 - Select "AVRISP mkII" in "Tools/Programmer".